Usually the cause is a major, catastrophic disorder that decreases blood pressure.

 Sometimes kidney biopsy

 Doctors may have difficulty making a diagnosis of renal cortical necrosis because it may resemble other types of acute kidney injury Acute Kidney Injury Acute kidney injury is a rapid (days to weeks) decline in the kidneys’ ability to filter metabolic waste products from the blood.
 Causes include conditions that decrease blood flow to the kidneys... read more .
 Doctors may suspect renal cortical necrosis based on symptoms and the results of routine blood and urine tests in people who have predisposing conditions.
-The diagnosis is often confirmed with an imaging test such as computed tomography angiography CT angiography In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
-In modern scanners, the x-ray detector usually... read more (CT angiography).
+The diagnosis is often confirmed with an imaging test such as ultrasonography or computed tomography angiography CT angiography Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more (CT angiography).
 Kidney biopsy Kidney biopsy Site-specific biopsies and cell sampling are also used in the evaluation of people with suspected kidney and urinary tract disorders.
 (See also Overview of the Urinary Tract.)
 A kidney biopsy... read more can give doctors the most accurate diagnostic information, but a biopsy involves removing tissue and can cause complications and may be unnecessary if the diagnosis is evident.
 Thus, a biopsy is not done in most people.

 Treatment of Cortical Necrosis of the Kidneys